oguzcanbudumlu/g/notes/radical-candor.md

 # Part I - A New Management Philosophy

-## 1. Build Radically Candid Relationships

-- Bringing your self to work
+## 1. Build Radically Candid Relationships (Bringing your self to work)
+### It's called management, and it's your job

+- Emotional labor is the key to being a good boss.

+### How to be a good boss

+- Bosses are responsible for results.
+They achieve these results not by doing all the work themselves but by guiding the people on their theams
+- Bosses guide a team to achieve results.
+- **Guidance**, **team**, **results**: these are the responsibilities of any boss.
+  - Guidance: feedback
+  - Team-building: hiring,firing,promoting
+  - Results: Get things done

 ## 2. Get, Dive, and Encourage Guidance